erfunzi/bit-mobile-store/readme.md

 # Bit Mobile Store API

-Welcome to **Bit Mobile Store**, a robust and modern RESTful API built with **Django Rest Framework (DRF)** for managing a mobile phone store.
+Welcome to **Bit Mobile Store**, a RESTful API built with **Django Rest Framework (DRF)** for managing a mobile phone store.
 This project provides a scalable backend for handling products, categories, user authentication, and advanced filtering.

 ## 🚀 Features